 Prior to using the qdec application, your group subject data must be processed by the standard FreeSurfer processing stream, via the recon-all script.
+A freesurfer tutorial is available.
 This processing stream supplies the surfaces and morphometry data on each subject.
 The data in the tutorial set has been processed for you.

 pre-smoothed fsaverage surfaces

 Qdec needs each subject to have pre-computed smoothed data for the target surface (fsaverage is the default) for each measure (thickness, sulc, area, curv, etc.).
-Your SUBJECTS_DIR should contain either a link or a copy of the fsaverage subject found in your $FREESURFER_HOME/subjects directory.
-Presmoothing the data onto the target surface is not part of the normal recon processing stream, but you can easily create this data with recon-all, using a command like this (you would replace the <subjid> with a real subject id):
+Your SUBJECTS_DIR should contain either a link or a copy of the 'fsaverage' subject found in your $FREESURFER_HOME/subjects directory.
+Presmoothing the data onto the target surface is not part of the normal recon processing stream, but you can easily create this data with recon-all, using the command:

 recon-all -s <subjid> -qcache

+For the purposes of this tutorial, the -qcache command has been run for all of the subjects.
 The -qcache flag will run numerous back-to-back mris_preproc processes on your machine, so be prepared for it to run for about an hour.
-Please see the qcache page for more information on this flag.
+The help text of recon-all -help contains a section on other -qcache otpions.

 fsid gender age Left-Hippocampus Right-Hippocampus 140 Female 18 4214 4190 049 Male 19 4543 4153 141 Female 20 3896 3741 084 Male 21 4804 4722 021 Male 22 4021 3969 093 Female 22 3603 3597